Distributed Online Optimization for Multi-Agent Networks with Coupled Inequality Constraints: Preliminaries

 The first assumption above does not require each function to be differentiable.
-The second assumption has been widely employed in distributed optimization \cite{nedic2015decentralized,lee2017stochastic,lee2017sublinear}, in which the compactness of all $X_i$'s can result in that there exist positive constants $B_x,B_f$ and $B_g$ such that
+The third assumption is the standard Slater's condition for the existence of saddle points in convex optimization problems \cite{ruszczynski2006nonlinear}.
+The second assumption has been widely employed in distributed online optimization \cite{nedic2015decentralized,lee2017stochastic,lee2017sublinear}, mostly due to the fact that decision variables are usually bounded in practice, such as the charging rate for the problem in Section \ref{s5}.
+The compactness of all $X_i$'s can result in that there exist positive constants $B_x$ and $B_g$ such that